Utkichaps/opencv-tutorial-practice/README.md

 # OpenCV Tutorial programs

 This repository consists of ordered and commented OpenCV tutorial program files (Along with the OpenCV data images/videos) which I used for my own practice.
+I suggest viewing these in an IDE like PyCharm so all the aprameters of the different functions are shown properly.

 The link to the youtube tutorial by [**ProgrammingKnowledge**][chan] is [here][tut].